HarvardODP/hodpedia/docs/intro.md

 # What is HODPedia?

-**HODPedia** is a student-run wiki powered by the Harvard Open Data Project, dedicated to providing Harvard students information about student organizations, academics, and campus life.
+**HODPedia** is a student-run wiki powered by the Harvard Open Data Project, dedicated to providing Harvard students information and open datasets about academics, campus life, student organizations, and more.
 It's a living document — anyone with an @college email address can reach out to contribute!

 ## Explore

-Use the sidebar to explore topics ranging from academic advice, student club descriptions, and house life.
+Use the sidebar to explore topics such as academics, student club descriptions, Harvard history, and even more!

 ## How to Contribute